Vulnerabilities & Bugs

 Your submission will be reviewed and validated by a member of the Product Security Incident Response Team.

-Depending upon the severity of your issue, it may take us time to respond to you.
+Depending upon the severity of your issue, it may take us time to respond to you, please do not contact our staff directly but use the above email contact method instead.

 - When submitting a vulnerability, please provide concise steps to reproduce that are easily understood.